minaead13/MovieApp/README.md

 Build & run on iOS Simulator or device.

-🎯 Trade-offs & Notes
+# 🎯 Trade-offs & Notes

 Coordinator Pattern was used for navigation to decouple ViewControllers.
 Error Handling and Loading States are implemented via closures in ViewModels for clean UI binding.
 Used UIKit as per requirement.

-SwiftUI can be integrated in future for previews and composability.
-👨‍💻 Author
+# 👨‍💻 Author
 Name: Mina Ead
 LinkedIn: www.linkedin.com/in/mina-eid-254bb0177